 It's a specially designed refrigeration appliance used to keep wine stored at the ideal temperature prior to serving.
 Storing and serving wine can be a bit of a complex art, but if done correctly you can be sure of getting the best out of your bottles.

 If you're seriously pondering this question, then the chances are you have enough interest in wine to make buying a wine cooler a sound investment.

 If you're taking the time to buy and try a variety of wines, it's worth experiencing them at their best.
 Serving wine at the correct temperature will allow you to fully experience its flavours, aromas and body.

 If you tend to just wash your steak down with a couple of glasses of any old plonk now and then, a wine cooler probably isn't for you.

-The price range for wine coolers is the widest you'll see for any refrigeration appliance, so there really is something to suit every budget.
+Of all the refrigeration appliances, costs of wine coolers varies the most, so there really is something to suit every budget.
 When deciding how much to pay, you should be guided by how expensive your wine collection is.